Chousei coal mine skeletal remains salvage project

 In any case, the fact remains that 183 bodies were left in the submerged coal mine.

-the peir from chousei tanko
+the pier from chousei tanko

 The "Pier"